 Where can I get a COVID-19 test?
 Can I go to one of Community’s hospitals?

 COVID-19 tests at local hospitals are not intended for the general public.
 The tests done at Community Regional and Clovis Community are reserved for patients and those with symptoms needing medical attention.
-If you think you may have been exposed or have mild symptoms, you’ll need to contact the Fresno County Department of Public Health to find a local area testing site and schedule a testing appointment.
-Testing sites are listed online at fcdph.org/covid19testing
+If you think you may have been exposed or have mild symptoms, you’ll need to find a testing site and schedule a testing appointment.
+Testing sites are listed online at covid19.ca.gov/.

 Are visitors allowed in your hospitals?

 The exception list applies to visitors who pass our COVID-19 entrance screening, which includes providing documentation of COVID-19 vaccination status or negative COVID-19 test:

-- Obstetric patients may have one support person accompany them, plus a doula with prior authorization.
+- Obstetric patients may have one asymptomatic support person accompany them, plus a doula with prior authorization.
 Additional information can be found here.

 - Patients who are under the age of 18 may have two visitors, parent or guardian.

 - Patients who are at the end-of-life may have two visitors.

-- Patients who are being discharged may have one visitor to receive discharge instructions and teaching.
+- Patients who are being discharged may have two visitors to receive discharge instructions and teaching.

-- Patients with physical, intellectual, developmental disabilities or cognitive impairments or their family/patient representative may designate two support people, but only one support person may be present at a time.
+- Patients with physical, intellectual, developmental disabilities or cognitive impairments or their family/patient representative may designate two support people to be present at a time.

 - Patients who don’t meet any of the criteria above and have been in the hospital more than 14 days will be allowed one visitor for one day every two weeks.